rsfreitas/libxante/doc/plugins.md

 # Libxante's plugin

-This document describe the specifications of a plugin to be used inside an application using libxante.
+This document describes the specifications of a plugin to be used inside an application using libxante.

 ## Plugin